Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: System Model

 \subsection{Task Computing Model}

-The task $\mathbf{\Phi}_m(t)$ generated by IoTD $m$ can be carried out locally on the IoTD (referred to as local computing), offloaded to UAV $u$ for execution (referred to as UAV-assisted computing), or offloaded to cloud $c$ for execution (referred to as cloud-assisted computing), which is decided by the offloading decision of the IoTD.
-Therefore, at time slot $t$, we define a variable $a_m(t)\in \{l,u,c\}$ to indicate the offloading decision of IoTD $m$, where $a_m(t)=l$ indicates the local computing, $a_m(t)=u$ represents the UAV-assisted computing, and $a_m(t)=c$ signifies the cloud-assisted computing.
+The task $\mathbf{\Phi}_m(t)$ generated by ISD $m$ can be carried out locally on the ISD (referred to as local computing), offloaded to UAV $u$ for execution (referred to as UAV-assisted computing), or offloaded to cloud $c$ for execution (referred to as cloud-assisted computing), which is decided by the offloading decision of the ISD.
+Therefore, we define a variable $a_m(t)\in \{l,u,c\}$ to indicate the offloading decision of ISD $m$ at time slot $t$, wherein $a_m(t)=l$ indicates the local computing, $a_m(t)=u$ represents the UAV-assisted computing, and $a_m(t)=c$ signifies the cloud-assisted computing.
 Furthermore, both local computing and computation offloading generally involve overheads in terms of latency and energy, which are explained in detail below.